MichaelGit202/441_Project/lab03/lab03.md

    Looking at its thinking outputs it seems like it sees that I picked a choice, but it just continues with whatever it was thinking about in its previous last segment.
 It keeps takling about birds and creatures with dark fingers! additionally, the dialouge is like not dialouge.

+## overall goal
+    I was trying to make it so that it would segment the output based on **headers** then I could segment up the output and put to use the data in reporompting the model.
+Because it seems to forget alot.
+However I cant get it to spit out a consistent format.
+So that is why I have Regex and stuff imported.